Sublinear scaling in non-Markovian open quantum systems simulations: Theory

 with non-negative singular values $\sigma_s$ and matrices $U$ and $V$ with orthogonal columns.
 Keeping only terms $s$ with significant values $\sigma_s \ge \epsilon \sigma_0$, where $\epsilon$ is a given truncation threshold and $\sigma_0$ is the largest singular value, one replaces

 which passes on the singular values---indicators for the importance for the represented degree of freedom---to the next element in the PT while simultaneously reducing the inner dimension to the number of significant singular values.
 A forward sweep is followed by an analogous backward sweep.
 While this scheme to compress the PT-MPO was introduced in Ref.~\cite{JP}, we find empirically that changing the order of sweeps, namely performing the backward sweep before the forward sweep, leads to smaller inner PT dimensions $\chi$ and hence to shorter computation times.
 For all simulations presented here, we therefore consistently compress PT-MPOs in this reversed order.
+The combination and backward sweep is diagrammatically represented in Fig.~\ref{fig:compression}(a).

 Overall, the calculation of a PT-MPO using the sequential algorithm requires $\mathcal{O}(n^2)$ SVDs without memory truncation, or $\mathcal{O}(n n_c)$ SVDs with memory truncation.
+Exact algorithms to perform SVDs of $N\times M$ matrices with $N>M$ generally require $\mathcal{O}(NM^2)$ floating point operations.
+Denoting by $\chi'$ the typical inner bond dimension of the PT-MPO after the previous iteration step, the corresponding matrix dimensions for a single SVD as in Eq.~\eqref{eq:fw_sweep} are $M=D^2\chi'$ and $N=D^4\chi'$, respectively, where a factor $D^2$ in the long matrix dimension $N$ stems from the outer bonds of the PT-MPO while the remaining factors originate from combined inner indices.
+Consequently, the number of floating point operations required per SVD is $\mathcal{O}({\chi'}^3 D^8)$.